 Kids’ Recycled Planter from a Gatorade Bottle

 This Kids’ Recycled Planter is one of my favorite quarantine projects we’ve done so far.
-During the summer, we made this DIY recycled bottle flower pot craft into a fence herb garden!
+During Summer 2020, we made this DIY recycled bottle flower pot craft into a fence herb garden!
 We made these as Earth Day crafts; preschool friendly flower pots made from recycled Gatorade bottles.

-The process is easy and the planters turned out beautiful.
+The process is easy and the plastic bottle hanging planters turned out beautiful.
 I could be a bit partial, but I’m so excited for this creative and colorful addition to my garden!

 And, you better believe I’ll be saving empties so my kids can make me more DIY planters to “pot up” our seedlings as they grow!